snkolev18/GraphFunctions/README.md

 # GraphFunctions
-Python code that draws graphs depending on a given function
+Python code that draws graphs depending on a given math function